 Interestingly, unlike many other airlines, Allegiant does not publish a hard limit on the number of pets allowed in a cabin.

-All animals must be at least four months of age.
+All animals must be at least two months of age.

 Pets must remain inside carrier